geotools/geotools/docs/user/tutorial/filter/query.rst

 out the big guns - a real spatial database.

-If you are working in an enterprise that has as spatial database (e.g. Oracle, DB2) or geospatial middle ware (e.g. ArcSDE) you can use GeoTools to connect to your existing infrastructure.
+If you are working in an enterprise that has as spatial database (e.g. Oracle, DB2) or geospatial middle ware you can use GeoTools to connect to your existing infrastructure.
 Here we will use `PostGIS <http://postgis.refractions.net/>`_ which is a spatially-enabled extension of PostgreSQL supporting *Simple Features for SQL*.
 We will build an application that can connect to both a PostGIS database and shapefiles.